-With its 2021 release, the Platinum Eagle Proof program will kick off a new design run dubbed the First Amendment to the United States Constitution Platinum Proof Coin Series.
+With its 2022 release, the Platinum Eagle Proof, Freedom of Speech is the second coin in the First Amendment in the United States Constitution Platinum Proof Coin Series.
 As the series’s title implies, this new collection of designs aims to commemorate, celebrate and reinforce the ideals outlined in the First Amendment to the United States Constitution, namely the freedoms and rights explicitly protected therein: freedom of religion, freedom of speech, freedom of the press, the right of the people to peaceably assemble, and the right of the people to petition their government.

 The new design series will run for five years, beginning in 2021 and ending in 2025, and will feature a new obverse design every year of its duration.
 Each design installment will epitomize one of the five protected freedoms and rights, as noted above.
-The 2021 proof coin will celebrate the first of these freedoms, the freedom of religion.
+The 2022 proof coin will celebrate the second of these freedoms, the freedom of speech.
 Traditionally, it’s been the Platinum Eagle Proof’s reverse design that has changed year after year, but this new 2021-2025 slate of designs will continue the trend started in 2018, in which the coin’s obverse shapeshifts, while its reverse remains the same.